Music composed by Virgil Thomson.

 What is most disturbing about this Thomson audio interview is it was used without my knowledge or permission.
 I had donated a copy of this interview to Yale University for research purposes only, not for commercial release.

 DVD executive producer Joseph Horowitz told me he received a copy of my interview from the Oral History American Music (OHAM) archive at Yale.
 But nobody bothered contacting me for permission.
 He was led to believe by OHAM that it was approved by them and there was no need to contact me about it.
+Not true.

 Because of the confusing credit identification on the DVD, some reviewers (such as Anthony Thommasini in his NY Times review of 25 February 2007) have assumed it was a Yale production.
+It was not.

 All of this could have been avoided if the proper credit was given by OHAM at Yale and I was contacted to grant permission.
 Unfortunately, that did not happen.